creditkey/creditkey-php/README.md

 Credit Key will redirect users to the Cancel URL when checkout was not completed successfully - such as when the user canceled the Credit Key checkout session, or if the user was not able to be approved for a loan.
 In many cases, you can simply provide the URL to your checkout page for the Cancel URL.
 But if you want to take another action besides going back to the checkout page, or perform tracking, you can redirect elsewhere.

+### Actions Upon Return

+In the endpoint you setup to handle the [Return URL](#return-url), you should take the following actions:

+1. Call [\CreditKey\Checkout::completeCheckout](#completecheckout), passing the Credit Key Order ID provided in the URL by Credit Key.
+This method should return ```true``` to indicate the payment is authorized and you can continue placing the order.
+If ```false``` is returned, or an [exception is thrown](#exceptions), you should return an error and you should not continue placing the order.
+2. Place the order as a new order in your system as an order with an authorized payment.
+3. Call [\CreditKey\Orders::update](#update) to provide Credit Key with your local merchant Order ID and Order Status.

 ## Models
 ---------

 Most SDK methods either accept one or more of these models as an argument, or return one as a result.
-All models work the same in that field values can only be set by the constructor, and can be accessed by corresponding ```get``` methods.
+All models are similar in that field values can only be set by the constructor, and can be accessed by corresponding ```get``` methods.
 All models documented here are under the ```\CreditKey\Models``` namespace.

 ### Address